danieldriver/lente.net/README.md

 Lente.net is the open-access press behind the Journal for Scripture & Theology.
-The word is a Latin adverb meaning "slowly," as in the old saying and oxymoron *festina lente*: make haste slowly.
+The word is a Latin adverb meaning "slowly," as in the old oxymoron *festina lente*: make haste slowly.
 Since it's an internet publication, the *festina* part is taken as read.

 Technical Details
 -----------------

 For the sake of access and durability, the site's code and the contents of its publications are released on GitHub.
-This has several benefits, and it is one of the factors behind the decision to compile the site with [Jekyll][jekyll], the static site generator used to build GitHub pages.
+This has several benefits.
+It is also a factor in the decision to compile the site with [Jekyll][jekyll], the static site generator used to build GitHub pages.

 [Pandoc][pandoc] is another key component (its [source][jgm]).
-It allows the editors to automatically transform plain-text files written in [markdown][df] --- or, to be precise, a [superset of markdown][pandoc-md] with enhancements useful for academic writing --- into a variety of formats, including HTML, PDF (via LaTeX), and ePub.
+It allows the editors to automatically transform plain-text files written in [markdown][df] -- or, to be precise, a [superset of markdown][pandoc-md] with enhancements useful for academic writing -- into a variety of formats, including HTML, PDF (via LaTeX), and ePub.

 Jekyll does not support pandoc natively, which unfortunately means